DavidJ1357/Sans/_posts/2023-07-08-Andrew_Post.md

 ---

 ###    Talking About David
 David is good partner.
-He gets mad easily when I dont understand but I do get mad at him when he gets mad at me.
-David will help me though and when he is done it is fun to watch him play brawl stars.
-His posts look really cool with the custom font, color, and he added a video.
+He is dedicated to the class and works hard.
+His posts look really good because he uses his custom color, font, and he has even added his own video.
+David is very smart about  coding and he helps me when I don't understand.